-Alabama Poverty Dashboard - In addition to our Barriers to Prosperity Data Sheet, we have an interactive online resource that you can use to analyze poverty in Alabama.
+In addition to our data sheet, we have an interactive online resource that you can use to analyze poverty in Alabama.
 With this resource, you can examine or compare poverty data by county and download data directly from the dashboard.
-This resource can be found at:
+This resource can be found at: https://alabamapossible.org/datasheet/